Paleobiogeochemistry/reshaping/README.md

 5. Surface sediment data (If you want to include this data)

-6. Modern Bottom water hydrological variables (in this case d13C and d18O equilibrium calcite)
+6. Modern Bottom water hydrological variables (in this case, d13C and d18O equilibrium calcite)

-## What each code do?
+## What does each code do?

 1. water_mass_plot.py

-Several plots using the following variables latitude, longitude, water depth versus d13C, d18O, Radiocarbon ventilation ages
+Several plots using the following variables: latitude, longitude, water depth, versus d13C, d18O,and  Radiocarbon ventilation ages